troclaux/notes/aws.md

 - Database: Storing data in a structured way
 - Network: Routers, switches, DNS servers

-- Advantages
+- advantages of cloud computing
   - On-demand resources can be provisioned without human interaction
-  - Resources are available over the network, and can be accessed by diverse client platforms
+  - resources are available over the network, and can be accessed by diverse client platforms
-  - Quickly and easily scale based on demand (stop guessing capacity)
+  - quickly and easily scale based on demand (stop guessing capacity)
-  - Measured payment for resources (pay only what you use)
+  - measured payment for resources (pay only what you use)
-  - Benefits from massive economies of scale
+  - benefits from massive economies of scale
-  - Trade CAPEX (Capital Expense) for OPEX (Operational Expense)
+  - trade CAPEX (CAPital EXpense) for OPEX (OPerational EXpense)
-  - Easily access global infrastructure
+  - easily access global infrastructure

 - problems solved by the cloud
   - flexibility